Haileamlak/Haileamlak/README.md

 I develop scalable and secure RESTful APIs with Golang and Python, and create cross-platform mobile applications using Flutter.
 My approach emphasizes clean, maintainable code, leveraging agile methodologies, Clean Architecture, and thorough testing.

-I am currently enrolled in an intensive software engineering training program at [A2SV](https://a2sv.org/), where I focus on advanced algorithms, data structures, and collaborative software development.
+I am currently enrolled in an intensive software engineering training program at [A2SV](https://a2sv.org/), where I focus on advanced algorithms, data structures, and back-end software development.
 This experience has sharpened my problem-solving skills and enhanced my technical communication abilities.

 These are the languages and tools I am familiar with.
 <p align="center">